smadhukumar/kafka/environment-setup/environment-setup.md

 ## Introduction

-In this lab, we will show you how to prepare your work environment in Oracle Cloud Infrastructure.
-We will use Cloud Shell which is a web-based terminal built into OCI console.
-To use the Cloud Shell machine, your tenancy administrator must grant your the required IAM (Identity and Access Management) policy.
+In this lab, you learn to set up your environment in Oracle Cloud Infrastructure using Cloud Shell.
+Cloud Shell is a web based terminal built into the Oracle Cloud console

 This lab is very important and we will create following resources:

-- Virtual Cloud Network
+- Virtual Cloud Network.
 - Source Oracle Autonomous Database.
 - Target Apache Kafka Node.
+- Create SSH keys in Cloud Shell.
+- Modify a terraform variables file to interactive with the script.
+- Set up your environment and create resources using the terraform script.

 **Make sure** you have the following compute quotas and resources available to use: